 [cuckoo]: this defines which Machinery module you want CAPE to use to interact with your analysis machines.
 The value must be the name of the module without extension.

-[resultserver]: defines the local IP address and port that CAPE is going to use to bind the result server on.
+[resultserver]: defines the local IP address and port that CAPE is going to use to bind the result server to.
 Make sure this matches the network configuration of your analysis machines, or they won’t be able to return the collected results.

 [database]: defines how to connect to the internal database.
 You can use any DBMS supported by SQLAlchemy using a valid Database Urls syntax.

 Check your interface for resultserver IP!
-Some virtualization software (for example Virtualbox) don’t bring up the virtual networking interfaces until a virtual machine is started.
+Some virtualization software (for example Virtualbox) doesn’t bring up the virtual networking interfaces until a virtual machine is started.
 CAPE needs to have the interface where you bind the resultserver up before the start, so please check your network setup.
 If you are not sure about how to get the interface up, a good trick is to manually start and stop an analysis virtual machine, this will bring virtual networking up.
 If you are using NAT/PAT in your network, you can set up the resultserver IP to 0.0.0.0 to listen on all interfaces, then use the specific options resultserver_ip and resultserver_port in <machinery>.conf to specify the address and port as every machine sees them.
 Note that if you set resultserver IP to 0.0.0.0 in cuckoo.conf you have to set resultserver_ip for all your virtual machines.

 Machinery modules are scripts that define how Cuckoo should interact with your virtualization software of choice.

-The comments for the options are self-explainatory.
+The comments for the options are self-explanatory.

 You can use this same configuration structure for any other machinery module, although existing ones might have some variations or additional configuration options.

 The Volatility tool offers a large set of plugins for memory dump analysis.
 Some of them are quite slow.
-In volatility.conf lets you to enable or disable the plugins of your choice.
+In volatility.conf lets you enable or disable the plugins of your choice.
 To use Volatility you have to follow two steps:

-- Enable it before in processing.conf
+- Enable it in processing.conf

 - Enable memory_dump in cuckoo.conf